NightHawk4/stacksimplify-hashicorp-certified-terraform-associate/01-Infrastructure-as-Code-IaC-Basics/README.md

 optionally add password for key.

 2 files will be created.
 testkey
-&	testkey.pub
+testkey.pub

-##02.
-Copy the pub key to the github repostiory
-	settings / ssh and gpg keys / new ssh key / title it / paste public key here.
+02. Copy the pub key to the github repostiory settings / ssh and gpg keys / new ssh key / title it / paste public key here.

-##03.
-Add ssh key to ssh-agent on your laptop
+03. Add ssh key to ssh-agent on your laptop
 	01. Start ssh-agent
 	02. modify .ssh/config file to load all private keys into ssh-agent on startup.

 	Host *
 	AddKeysToAgent yes
 	UseKeyChain yes
 	IdentityFile ~/.ssh/<key file>

 eg. IdentityFile ~/.ssh/testkey

-	03. Add private key into ssh-agent and store passphrase in the keychain
+03. Add private key into ssh-agent and store passphrase in the keychain.

 	ssh-add -K ~/.ssh/<keyfile>

 eg. ssh-add -K ~/.ssh/testkey